-Center

-Directors/Managers or

-their Designees review

-the liaison's logs monthly.

-- At the conclusion of the interview, the Worker must complete the ORIA Telephone Interpreter Services Log (W-194A) and submit it to the LESA liaison at his/her Center. - LESA liaisons and back-up liaisons must maintain a file of all original telephone and on-site interpretation logs.
-Copies of these logs must be forwarded to ORIA no later than the first week of the month following a service. - The Center Director/Manager or Designee must ensure that logs are being utilized by staff to accurately track the usage of interpretation services.
-At the end of each month LESA liaisons are to e-mail the Regional Manager a comprehensive log of all telephone interpretation services used in the Center.
+Center Directors/Managers or their Designees review the LEP liaison's logs monthly.
+At the conclusion of the interview, the Worker must complete the ORIA Telephone Interpreter Services Log (W-194A) and submit it to the LEP liaison at his/her Center.
+The Center Director/Manager or Designee must ensure that the W-194A logs are being utilized by staff to accurately track the usage of telephone interpretation services.
+The LEP liaisons and back-up liaisons must maintain a file of all original W-194A logs, copies of which must be forwarded to the appropriate Regional Office for review.